-In terms of their satisfaction with the procedures used to assess grape juice composition as well as pest and disease, respondents were asked which processes could be most improved: sampling technique or measurement?
-Responses, from both growers and buyers, strongly supported the need to improve sampling in the vineyard and the way that methods were used to measure each of the quality attributes (Table 1).
+In terms of their satisfaction with the procedures used to assess grape juice composition as well as pests and diseases, respondents were asked which processes could be most improved: sampling technique or measurement?
+Responses from both growers and buyers strongly supported the need to improve sampling in the vineyard and the way that methods were used to measure each of the quality attributes (Table 1).

 In some cases, respondents included additional comments and observations.
-These included questions about the consistency of the procedures used as well as the reliability and robustness of instrumentation such as refractometers and the relevance of colour assessment.
+These included questions about the consistency of the procedures used, as well as the reliability and robustness of instrumentation such as refractometers. and the relevance of colour assessment.
 There were also concerns about the degree of subjectivity and lack of detail provided in field assessments.
-It was also suggested that agreed scales could be introduced which could be used by independent assessors.
-These responses - equally representing the views of grapegrowers and winemakers (as buyers and sellers of grapes) - indicated wide support, therefore, for a standardisation of assessment procedures.
+It was also suggested that agreed scales could be introduced, which could be used by independent assessors.
+These responses - equally representing the available at